 Select Wines

 The 2006 Forman Napa Valley Cabernet Sauvignon we tried had just been released about a week before and while very young it already showed a beautiful elegance and structure.
-The bouquet is very fruit forward with a noticeably earth-driven terroir character present both as aromas and on the palate.
+The bouquet is fruit forward with a noticeably earth-driven terroir character present both as aromas and on the palate.
 Hints of dust, gravel and mocha develop, adding additional nuances to the fruit aromas as the wine opens up.
-The palate is balanced and offers pretty spices but its really all about the fruit and the mouth feel – featuring a noticeable suppleness and balance from start to finish.
-The finish is long, slightly smoky with structured, ripe and fine grained tannins.
+The palate is balanced and offers pretty spices but it’s really all about the fruit and the mouth feel – featuring a noticeable suppleness and balance from start to finish.
+The finish is long, slightly smoky with structured, ripe and fine-grained tannins.

 —